SinghDivneet/azquota/README.md

 =========
 The quota information is all about how much resources are allocated for a subscription and how much of those resources are being actually used.
 This helps one to plan their deployments.

-There are in all 2 shell scripts which help to fetch the quota information as follows: azquotaworker.sh: This is the script which does the actual work of fetching the quota information for a subscription. azquotamaster.sh: This is the script which feeds the parameters to the azquotaworker.sh and then executes it.
+There are in all 2 shell scripts which help to fetch the quota information as follows: <br />
+<b>azquotaworker.sh:</b> This is the script which does the actual work of fetching the quota information for a subscription.
+azquotamaster.sh: This is the script which feeds the parameters to the azquotaworker.sh and then executes it.

 Only the azquotamaster.sh is to be modified with the relevant details.